 Enter the subnet mask for the appropriate IPv4 address.
+Click Set to apply the changes.

-5.8 Service
+4.8 Service

-5.8.1 Maintenance
+4.8.1 Maintenance

 Before starting a firmware update, make sure to select the correct upload file.
 Do not interrupt the firmware installation.
 Even changing to another page or closing the browser window leads to interruption.
 Uploading the wrong files or interrupting the upload can result in the device no longer being addressable, requiring it to be replaced.
 The camera functions and parameters can be updated by uploading new firmware.
 To do this, the latest firmware package is transferred to the device via the network.
 The firmware is installed there automatically.
 Thus, a camera can be serviced and updated remotely without requiring a technician to make changes to the device on site.
 The latest firmware can be obtained from your customer service center or from the download area.